P-64 (mountain lion): Family

-Culvert Cat

-P-64 was given the name Culvert Cat for his use of a culvert to cross under U.S. 101, an ability that was captured by trail cameras and has been described as "pioneering" and "exceptional."
-How he learned this is unknown, as unlike other animals, mountain lions almost always avoid artificial structures.
-The culvert itself, 640 feet long and pitch black inside due to a bend in the middle, is located near the Wallis Annenberg Wildlife Crossing, of which construction had not begun when P-64 traversed the area.

-Through use of the culvert and other successful crossings, P-64 was the only mountain lion in the area that could repeatedly cross highways.

 Significance

 Mountain lions in the Santa Monica Mountains face a lack of genetic diversity due to isolation caused by U.S. 101.
 Between 2002 and 2018, P-64 was one of only five mountain lion known to cross U.S. 101 and only the second to enter the Santa Monica Mountains, while eighteen died trying to cross the freeway.
 In doing so, P-64 brought added opportunity for females in the Santa Monica Mountains to mate without inbreeding.

-The Wallis Annenberg Wildlife Crossing, meant to de-isolate the Santa Monica Mountains by connecting it over U.S. 101 to the Simi Hills, is currently being built near where P-64 crossed U.S. 101.
-When completed, it will be the largest wildlife crossing in the world.
+P-64 was given the name Culvert Cat for his use of a culvert to cross under U.S. 101, an ability that was captured by trail cameras and has been described as "pioneering" and "exceptional."
+How he learned this is unknown, as unlike other animals, mountain lions almost always avoid artificial structures.
+The culvert itself, 640 ft long and pitch black inside due to a bend in the middle, is located near the Wallis Annenberg Wildlife Crossing, of which construction had not begun when P-64 traversed the area.
+Through use of the culvert and other successful crossings, P-64 was the only mountain lion in the area that could repeatedly cross freeways.